Tusharnagpal18/Coding22/README.md

 # Coding Questions
-This Repository Containes Leetcode Questions and their solutions.
+This Repository Contains Leetcode Questions and their solutions.